Site icon GenealogyBank Blog

 Investigators found no evidence linking Allan Gore to his wife’s death.
 He took a polygraph test, and the examiner said the results revealed “he had absolutely no knowledge of the crime.”

 “We have quite a story to tell.
-You haven’t read it all in the newspapers.
+You haven’t read it in the newspapers.
 Some of the things you will hear in this case are bizarre.”

 Stay tuned for Part 2 tomorrow to read the unexpected conclusion to this story!